matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. To guide players towards a specific plan, Matt Colville will challenge the one that he likes "what will you do about X", "you know Y can happen if you do this", while not saying anything about the bad plans.
 1. If you want players to care about your world, you need to chase them up a tree with problems their character sheet can't solve.
 1. As a DM, you want to spend as little time as possible speaking.
 Set your scene, and let the players get going.
 (Dungeon Master of None)
 1. Be careful about showing vs telling.
-For example, Graduations conceit of "Heroes+Villains are effectively pro wreslters, hired out for publicity": don't just take a knowledge roll and explain everything in detail, make it happen!
-They could've gone out as interns or whatever, seen a villan get arrested, and then see them back at the school being pals with the hero.
+For example, Graduations conceit of "Heroes+Villains are effectively pro wrestlers, hired out for publicity": don't just take a knowledge roll and explain everything in detail, make it happen!
+They could've gone out as interns or whatever, seen a villain get arrested, and then see them back at the school being pals with the hero.
 1. You don't have to start with a "whiz-bang fight", but you *should* give the players something interesting to do ASAP.
 1. "If you, as the DM, are talking to yourself: you've fucked something up."
 1. The key to interesting NPCs is to, without a ton of effort, know what they want.
-Sometimes the shopkeep's motivation is just "I want to make enough to feed my family"
+Sometimes the shopkeeper's motivation is just "I want to make enough to feed my family"
 1. You can not set up scenarios predicated on how you think the players will react.
 It will be incorrect, and you can't force them to feel/respond a certain way.
 1. The DM should generally be the straight-person in the comedy duo.
 Set the scene, let the players make the obvious jokes.
 1. "If I roll into town looking for Big Guns the Bandit Lord, only to have the City Watch demand I go to the king's house and fill out tax paperwork, I am understandably going to be annoyed".
 "The problem isn't your players' decision-making process.
-The problem is that you gave your party five options for dealing with a problem ther were *not interested in dealing with*." - [Tack](https://rpg.stackexchange.com/a/196654)
+The problem is that you gave your party five options for dealing with a problem they were *not interested in dealing with*." - [Tack](https://rpg.stackexchange.com/a/196654)
-1. Players are more movivated by rewards than by fear of consequences.
+1. Players are more motivated by rewards than by fear of consequences.
 Don't start making their lives difficult until after they've bought in.
 [StackExchange Post](https://rpg.stackexchange.com/a/196654).

 ## Magic The Gathering
 1. Magic The Gathering is provably Turing-complete.